JasonLocklin/Dissertation/VWM/Results.md

 were non-significant ($F(1) = 0.5$, $\text{p} = 0.49$, and $F(1) =
 0.02$, $\text{p} = 0.8$).

-[Compare directly to normative data] Figure [fig_COVAT] depicts the CES of the 5 neglect participants over the range of performance observed in the healthy controls (bands represent 1 and 2 standard deviations).
+[Compare directly to normative data] Figure \ref{fig_COVAT}
+depicts the CES of the 5 neglect participants over the range of performance observed in the healthy controls (bands represent 1 and 2 standard deviations).
 As can be seen in the figure, three of the patients performed well within the range of healthy